top of page

 Use these words to talk with learners.
 Let them choose the words that matter to them—they’ll talk much more!

-The tech is also ideal for teaching phonics, as it makes the phoneme-to-grapheme mapping visible, allowing adults to map words with learners using a Universal Spelling Code.
+The tech is also ideal for teaching phonics, as it makes the phoneme-to-grapheme mapping visible, allowing adults to map words with learners using the whole code - the Universal Spelling Code.

 Although the expected letters (graphemes) and sounds (phonemes) are prescribed by the Department for Education (DfE)—based on the International Phonetic Alphabet (IPA)—many teachers have never used the IPA and may not realise the discrepancies between the expected sounds and those used by learners when learning phonics.
 Without this awareness, they may miss opportunities to better support children—especially those who find phonics difficult to learn.